Pinkard & Bowden: Biography

 James "Sandy" Pinkard was born January 16, 1947, in Abbeville, Louisiana.
 He got his start in Nashville, Tennessee, in the mid-1970s.
-Initially, he planned to become a singer, but after his singing career proved unsuccessful, he turned to songwriting.
 Among his hits as a writer were "You're the Reason God Made Oklahoma" (a duet by Shelly West and David Frizzell), "Coca Cola Cowboy" by Mel Tillis, and "Blessed Are the Believers" by Anne Murray.

 Richard Bowden was born on September 30, 1945, in Linden, Texas, While in high school, he played in a Dixieland band formed by his father Elmer, which also included his childhood friend Don Henley.
 Bowden and Henley then formed a band called the Four Speeds, which changed its name to Felicity, then Shiloh.
 Shiloh disbanded in 1971 over the band's leadership and creative differences between Henley and Bowden, as Bowden wanted the band to be more country while Henley did not.
 After Henley left to form Eagles, Bowden briefly toured as a member of Roger McGuinn's band, which opened for Eagles.
 Bowden came out with his own album in 2003 called "Big Bad Johnson".